-How to Enjoy Traditional Hospitality in the Middle East
+How to Enjoy Hospitality in the Middle East

-A Guide to Accepting and Adapting to the Tradition
+A Guide to Accepting and Adapting to the Traditions

 |Meeting the neighbors during one visit to the small village of Taftanaz in Syria.